Top 10 Air Purifying Indoor Plants

 Common NameAloe Vera, Burn Plant

-BenefitsSoothing gel for burns + grows baby “pups”
+BenefitsHealing gel for skin; grows baby “pups” easily

 Aloe Vera Plant – the healing hero that eats paint fumes while soothing burns!